 Job Outlook and Salary Info for Coroners

-The BLS reported that the employment outlook for compliance officers - a category that includes coroners - was slower than average; career openings in the field were predicted to grow 5% from 2012-2022.
-As of 2013, the median annual salary for compliance officers, including coroners, was $64,340, per the BLS.
+The BLS reported that the employment outlook for compliance officers - a category that includes coroners - was expected to be slower than average; career openings in the field were predicted to grow 3% from 2014-2024.
+As of 2015, the median annual salary for compliance officers, including coroners, was $65,640, per the BLS.